itsgabz/website_next_generation/README.md

 # Getting started

+## Prerequisites

+* docker

+## Quick start

+The application can be run locally by executing the bash script `local-startup.sh`.

+## Manual start

+The following steps must be carried out:
+1. Copy contents of `.env.example` files on `root`, `root/cms` and `root/web` into `.env` file
-To initially build the project on your local computer, you can use the docker-compose.local.yml file, e.g. with docker compose -f docker-compose.local.yml up --build
+2. Execute docker-compose file for local environment with the following command: `docker compose -f docker-compose.local.yml up `

 For more information about the headless CMS used in this project, visit the official documentation: https://docs.strapi.io/

 # Requirements